Blue Team (U.S. politics): Individuals associated with the interpretation

-The original core of the "blue team" was a group of Congressional aides who met in an informal study group during the 1990s.
+The original core of the "blue team" was a group of congressional aides who met in an informal study group during the 1990s.
 Working largely behind the scenes, these aides influenced legislation in subtle and incremental ways.
 They were involved in attaching to bills riders that forced the State Department to report on human rights abuses and the Defense Department to reveal information it had collected about the Chinese military.
-Perhaps their largest accomplishment was the passage of the Taiwan Security Enhancement Act in 2000.

 By and large, most high-profile American politicians have not spoken out stridently enough against China to be called members of the Blue Team.
 Some minor politicians have been closely associated with the group or its ideas.
-Among them are Christopher Cox, chairman of the commission that produced the Cox Report on Chinese espionage; and Gary Bauer, who attacked China virulently during his abortive 2000 campaign for president.
+Among them are Christopher Cox, chairman of the commission that produced the Cox Report on Chinese espionage.

 The Bush administration had for the most part followed the "pragmatic" approach that has been dominant in US foreign relations since the Shanghai Communiqué, which allows for "engagement" with China.
-More than the Clinton administration, it had been willing to see China as a strategic competitor, and it has been "far more eager...to treat China with suspicion and adopt more hard-nosed policies."
+However, more than the Clinton administration, it had been willing to see China as a strategic competitor, and it has been "far more eager...to treat China with suspicion and adopt more hard-nosed policies."

 Still, the dominant voices of the "team" since 2001 have come not from government but from private conservative think tanks and journalists.
 William Kristol, whose The Weekly Standard once described the PRC as "a regime of hair-curling, systematic barbarity," has called repeatedly for a harsher stance against China.
 Robert Kagan, co-founder of PNAC.
-The Washington Times columnist Bill Gertz, Ross H. Munro and David Blumenthal and Peter Navarro have all written extensively about the perceived threat posed by China.
-Navarro 2011 book with Greg Autry, Death by China, inspired a 2012 documentary film, directed by Navarro and narrated by Martin Sheen.
+Ross H. Munro, and David Blumenthal, and Peter Navarro have all written extensively about the perceived threat posed by China.
+Navarro's 2011 book with Greg Autry, Death by China, inspired a 2012 documentary film of the same name directed by Navarro and narrated by Martin Sheen.

 Beliefs

 The beliefs associated with "Blue Team" opinions arise largely from dissatisfaction with the general drift of American foreign policy toward accommodation with the PRC.
 The massacre in Tiananmen Square and China's later use of a missile test in an attempt to influence Taiwanese voters sharpened fears about China's intentions; The more virulent critics of China accused Clinton of appeasement.

-For some of this orientation, China's military is the focal point of concern, as it was for the original Congressional study group.
-They point out that China is not only modernizing its army and navy, but is also hiding its actual military expenditures.
+For some, China's military is the focal point of concern, as it was for the original congressional study group.
+They point out that China is not only modernizing its army and navy, but it is also hiding its actual military expenditures.
 They claim that China aspires to dominate the region through, for example, the creation of a blue-water navy, and that such dominance would inevitably endanger US interests and threaten long-time allies Japan, South Korea, and Taiwan.
-Blue Team members thus harshly criticized the Commerce department's decision to allow the sale of supercomputers to China because these computers could have military applications.